 Zola witnessed a second miracle of the healing of a woman in the final stages of tuberculosis.
 Nevertheless, he told Dr. Boissarie, “Were I to see all the sick at Lourdes cured, I would not believe in a miracle.”

-The truth is that science is the study of nature.
+The truth is that science is the study of the material natural world.
 It has nothing to teach us about the supernatural, such as miracles, that are outside of nature, but nevertheless real.

 When St. Bernadette’s body was exhumed on September 23, 1909, thirty years after her death, it was found to be incorrupt.